8 Best Apps and Courses for Learning Finnish [without having to study grammar]

 • Podcast-style 15-minute lessons

-• Large database of material for beginners
+• Large database of material, especially for beginners

 • Apple TV app